-Join the Pulitzer Center and the Carnegie Endowment for International Peace on Thursday, December 13, 2018, for a conversation about what's next for Libya.
+The Pulitzer Center and the Carnegie Endowment for International Peace hosted a conversation on Thursday, December 13, 2018, about what's next for Libya.
 The country sits at the nexus of the Mediterranean migrant crisis, with as many as a million migrants straining the nation's resources at a time when ISIS is also regrouping.

-On the panel are: Her Excellency Wafa Bughaighis, Libyan ambassador to the United States; Pulitzer Center-supported journalists Christopher Livesay and Alessandro Pavone, and Frederic Wehrey, senior fellow in the Middle East program at the Carnegie Endowment for International Peace.
-Pulitzer Center executive editor Indira Lakshmanan moderates the conversation.
+On the panel were: Her Excellency Wafa Bughaighis, Libyan ambassador to the United States; Pulitzer Center-supported journalists Christopher Livesay and Alessandro Pavone, and Frederic Wehrey, senior fellow in the Middle East program at the Carnegie Endowment for International Peace.
+Pulitzer Center executive editor Indira Lakshmanan moderated the conversation.

 Prior to her appointment, Ambassador Bughaighis was deputy minister for political affairs in Libya's Ministry of Foreign Affairs and International Cooperation and served as acting Foreign Minister.
 Before her foreign affairs posts, she directed the International Bureau of the Ministry of Education for Eastern Libya, which worked to ensure that Libya's youth had access to quality education after the overthrow of Muammar Gaddafi.
 During the revolution, she co-founded and chaired the nonprofit Commission in Benghazi to Support Women Participation in Decision Making.